EEnterUI

 Code

-import { Button } from "@froggdesign/enter-ui";
+import { Button } from "@froggdesign/enter-ui-react";

 export function SaveButton() {

-return <Button className="my-custom-button">Save</Button>;
+return <Button className="settings-save-button">Save</Button>;

 }